syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 ## Additional delay

-WebKit HTML converter provides option to set the AdditionalDelay, while converting HTML to PDF.
+WebKit HTML converter provides option to set the ```AdditionalDelay```, while converting HTML to PDF.
 Additional delay is the time to wait the converter for loading the external resources (styles, scripts, images, etc.,).
 Please refer the below code snippet,

 {% tabs %}